Florida SIRS Requirements (2026)

 PropFusion connects you with a vetted network of Reserve Study experts in your state, ensuring best industry standards.

-Understanding Florida’s SIRS Law in 2025
+Understanding Florida's SIRS Law

-The law works in tandem with the statewide milestone inspection program in section 553.899, which requires structural inspections of aging condo and cooperative buildings.
+The law works in tandem with the statewide milestone inspection program in Section 553.899, which requires structural inspections of aging condo and cooperative buildings.
 Together, these laws are designed to ensure both accurate structural diagnoses (milestone inspections) and realistic, fully funded reserves for critical structural components (SIRS).

 Who Must Obtain a SIRS?